 - 100% accuracy guarantee

-Both of these tax preparation options can help you complete your taxes and maximize deductions, and side-by-side, they share a lot of similarities.
-Both allow you to submit at least one federal e-file for free, provide a 100% accuracy guarantee, and offer the option to upload accounting information to improve efficiency.
+You may be wondering which of these companies offer the best tax software.
+Both can help you complete your taxes and maximize deductions, and side-by-side, they share a lot of similarities.
+And both of these tax prep software programs allow you to submit at least one free federal e-file, provide a 100% accuracy guarantee, and offer the option to upload (compatible) accounting information to improve efficiency.

 Why pay more if both products provide the same basic info?
-TurboTax has been long regarded as the more user-friendly option, with customers consistently note an easy-to-use and intuitive experience.
-Similarly, TurboTax is also credited as offer a higher level of customer support when compared to TaxAct.
-While TaxAct does provide basic support, the CPAs and enrolled agents (EA) at TurboTax often provide more in-depth guidance.
+TurboTax has been long regarded as a very user-friendly option, with customers consistently giving it high reviews for ease of use.
+Similarly, TurboTax is also credited as offering a higher level of customer support when compared to TaxAct.
+While TaxAct does provide basic support, the CPAs and enrolled agents (EA) at TurboTax may provide more in-depth guidance.